Shipping to Thailand From the US

 What’s the easiest way to ship something to Thailand from the US?

 The easiest way to ship to Thailand would be UPS Worldwide Express and UPS Worldwide Saver.
-Thanks to the carrier’s US footprint, you can conveniently drop off your parcels for shipment.
+Thanks to the courier’s US footprint, you can conveniently drop off your parcels for shipment.